 PIN THIS POST FOR FUTURE REFERENCE!

-I’m not suggesting anything oogie-oogie or earth shattering.
-Just simple food swap ideas for real people to help us achieve our goals!
+I’m not suggesting anything earth shattering.
+Just simple food swap ideas for real people to get closer to our wellness goals.

 1. Ditch Mayo for Mustard

 I adore mayo (omg, in the olden days…a schmear of Miracle Whip on Wonder bread with nothing else?
-You could color me a happy camper!), but this one’s fairly easy, oui?
+Color me a happy camper!), but this one’s fairly easy, oui?
 Calories in mustard?
 Zip.

 BTW.
-As a little girl, my Southern granny introduced me to mustard as a delicious, light, zero calorie dressing for egg noodles and pasta…it’s so good and reminds me of her…try it!
+As a little girl, my Southern granny introduced me to mustard as a delicious, light, zero calorie dressing for pasta…it’s so good and reminds me of her…try it!

-Here’s the most important healthy swap for me personally.
-I’m not proud of it, but I’m a Diet Coke fiend.
-Ditching it whenever possible for lemon water is likely to increase my energy, decrease my cravings for carbs, and even improve my complexion.
+Here’s a most important healthy swap for me personally since I still need to eliminate Diet Coke.
+Ditching it whenever possible for lemon water is likely to increase energy, decrease cravings for carbs, and improve complexion.

 For More Even Cooking…Potato Nails

-Whether dining out or making it at home, order up one slice not two.
+Whether dining out or making toast at home, consume one slice not two.
 Making a sandwich?
-Leave it skinnier and openfaced!
+Leave it skinnier, one-sliced and open-faced!

 Madonna Toast Stamp

-While I’m not suggesting we substitute herbs for all of the cheese in our grilled cheeses, think of all those casseroles and recipes we mindlessly sprinkle with cheeses when we could brighten and lighten with clean, lean, fresh green yum instead.
+While I’m not suggesting an herb substitute for all of the cheese in your grilled cheeses, think of all the casseroles, tacos, sandwiches and recipes where cheese is mindlessly sprinkled when the thing could be brightened and lightened with clean, lean, fresh green.

 We interrupt these smart swaps to make you feel better than ever about your current dietary habits no matter how wack and high in calories they are (Also.
 This vid just may work as well as hypnosis for weight loss…)

 Stick with me now, pizza pie peeps.
-You don’t have to strip your whole pizza pie naked of cheese entirely.
+You don’t have to strip your whole pizza pie naked of cheese.
 But I’m sure every now and again you have topped your pizza with fresh lettuce salad.
-So just do this more regularly!
+So come on now, do this more regularly!